ROGUE-JCTD/stig/README.md

 JAM
 LMN Solutions
-Version 0.2
+Version 0.9
-Dec 2013
+09 Mar 2014

-The main scripts in this project are based on the DISA unclassified STIG documentation.
+The scripts in this project are based on the DISA unclassified STIG documentation.
 They automate securing a system OS or database based on a review of the STIG documentation and guidelines.

+The OS lockdown is designed and tested for Ubuntu 12.03 and 12.04 LTS.

-The scripts are designed for the ROGUE JCTD and decisions are based on that project but are compatible with any compatible system since the decisions made for the lockdowns are intended to secure a system with intent for authority to connect and operate on secure networks.
+The scripts are designed for the ROGUE JCTD project and decisions are based on that project.

-The OS script is designed and tested for Ubuntu 12.03 and 12.04 LTS.

-The database script is designed for Postgresql with PostGIS
+The lockdown is designed with a complete ROGUE system build in mind, not after the OS installation.

-The scripts assume an "out of the box" Ubuntu or Postgresql installation.
-Any system unique considerations will be annotated in the lockdown scripts.
+This means some of the database lockdowns will be added to this script.
+Even so, the scripts are compatible or configurable with other Ubuntu 12.03 or 12.04 since the final build will perform checks for ROGUE build decisions that may not be part of an OS specific installation.

+A Postgresql database script will eventually be written.
+PostGIS is the database of choice for the project and is part of the Geoserver distribution primarily for admin purposes but ROGUE is using this distribution database for an open distribution, single server distribution architecture.

+There are implementation specific considerations that are identified in the lockdown report.
+Adding the report with this distribution has not been decided.

 The scripts only correct findings not found to be compliant with the DISA STIG or guides.
 A manual review was conducted of all CATI and CATII.
 CATIII items are not corrected.
 In